 Sunday, July 3, 2022 - 11:15 AM Justice Interconnected The Rev. Mark Y.A.
 Davies, leading Martin Luther King wisely noted that "Injustice anywhere is a threat to justice everywhere."
 Social Justice concerns within our society are intimately connected with one another, and it is critical for advocates and activists for a just society to recognize these connections for a holistic approach to social change.
 Read Mark's bio here.
 Sunday, July 10, 2022 - 11:15 AM Adaptive Ministry Cameron Young, guest speaker This year has been unprecedented for Unitarian Universalist Congregations, as many have sought ministers only to come up empty-handed.
 This shortage in ministers is not unique to UU or even religious organizations, but universal to all helping professions in the country.
 Why the shift?
 What does our shared theology say about how we, as beacons of liberal faith, must adapt to an era where change is constant?
-Sunday, July 17, 2022 - 11:15 AM The Power of Humility The Rev. Dr. Mark Y.A.
-Davies, leading We have so much to learn from other cultures and political systems in the world, but the myth of American exceptionalism keeps us from recognizing our faults and shortcomings and looking to others for ideas to make our society more just, peaceful, participatory, and sustainable.
-A good dose of humility is needed as we seek the path of wisdom together.
+Sunday, July 17, 2022 - 11:15 AM TBA The Rev. Dr. Mark Y.A.
+Davies, leading NB: Mark has been part of a team working to sort out the results of a splinter group of Methodists creating a new denomination - the Global Methodist Church.
+When he can he'll send in the details of his July 17 discourse.
+This must not be an easy time for our Methodists friends, regardless which sign one supports.
+We wish him well.
 Sunday, July 24, 2022 -11:15 AM Radicals Rise Up - NOW Is a Moment Pastor Jacqueline Duhart, (video message) Pastor Jacqueline is a Queer feminist of African heritage, mother, prison abolitionist, beloved partner, daughter and sibling, Minister Emerita of First Unitarian Church of Oakland, NURTURER, and LOVER of everything that supports life to thrive in joy.
 Note: This sermon was delivered at the General Assembly's Service of the Living Tradition.
 Read Sunday, July 31, 2022 -11:15 AM Peace Sunday #1 - Choosing Non violence Jana Norris & Marla Loturco, leading This morning we kick off a special series based on the book Great Peacemakers: True Stories from Around the World by Ken Beller and Heather Chase.
 This Sunday, we take a look at Henry David Thoreau, Mahatma Gandhi, & Martin Luther King lives to see what we might learn from their wisdom.
 5th Sunday Potluck Lunch The Entire Congregation